FrontTribe/typesense-search/README.md

 5. **"Unknown Collection" in results**: Verify collection metadata is properly configured
 6. **Universal search not working**: Ensure the `/api/search` endpoint is accessible
 7. **Collection categorization issues**: Check that `displayName` and `icon` are set in collection config
+8. **Typesense data folder questions**: The `typesense-data` folder is created automatically by Typesense and is already in `.gitignore`.
+You don't need to create it manually.

 ### Debug Mode